-If you think a word is incorrect, transcribe the word as it is spelt in the digital list and then enter what you think is the correct spelling in square brackets after the word eg Sidney [Sydney].
+If you think a word is incorrect, transcribe the word as it is spelt in the digital list.
+Then enter what you think is the correct spelling in square brackets after the word e.g. Sidney [Sydney].

-Track your progress – As a registered user of HIVE you can save your ‘favourite’ records so you can see what you’ve been working on and easily return to them at any time.
+- track your progress.
+Save your ‘favourite’ records so you can see what you’ve been working on and easily return to them at any time

 Q How do I access a record I see listed?

-If you are not a registered user you can ask to see an item you find on a consignment list by sending a general inquiry to the National Archives reference service.
+If you do not have an account, you can ask to see an item you find on a consignment list by asking us about the collection.